django-cms/django-cms/docs/user/tutorial/30-structure-content-modes.rst

 In *Structure* mode, you can manage the placement of content within the page structure.

-.. todo:: add a structure button image as structure-button.png
+.. todo:: add a structure button image, named structure-button.png

 .. |structure-button| image:: /user/tutorial/images/structure-button.png
    :alt: 'structure'